ucsb-cs32/s21/_lab/lab02.md

 <b>At this point we ask that you do not use inheritence or polymorphism</b> - that will come in future weeks.
 Designing a solution without them will help motivate their use in later labs.

-The state data should have the same demographic information that the county data has, that is age and education  State data will need additional data to what is stored in a county (especially associated with averaging the county data).
+The state data should have the same demographic information that the county data has, that is age and education.
+State data will need additional data to what is stored in a county (especially associated with averaging the county data).
 But, yes, this does mean you will have two classes that are very similar but represent different regional zones and store different data (as mentioned above, we will revisit this design as we expand our data project).

+This class should be implemented in the emptry provided files stateDemog.h and stateDemog.cpp.

 Task 2: Design and Implement a solution to aggregate data (using an STL hashmap)
 -----------------------